 Understanding your risk factors

 There are several factors that can increase your risk for developing breast cancer.
-While having one or more of these traits doesn’t guarantee you will develop breast cancer, it’s important to be aware of your risk, perform regular
+While having one or more of these traits doesn’t guarantee you will develop breast cancer, it’s important to be aware of your risk and have regular

 Learn more about screening for breast cancer

 Assess Your Risk